Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

-# EAW_LMT
+# Empire At War Linux ModTool
-This repository is home to both the EAW_LMT tool to pack eaw mods fast to fix perfomance issues particular to linux, as well as other troubleshooting tips to improve the Empire at War experience on linux distros
+This repository is home to the EAW_LMT tool to pack eaw mods fast and fix/improve perfomance issues particular to linux, as well as other troubleshooting tips to improve the Empire at War experience on linux distros

 # Index
 - [Linux Concepts](#linux-concepts)